 - Open regedit by typing regedit in the RUN dialog-box, and pressing Enter.

 - Backup the current registry, click File > Export > type a name and choose a location > Press Enter to save.

 Application Settings Registry Keys

-Registry Keys in Application Settings relate to Microsoft and third party applications as well.
-Each application creates many keys which are important for its functionality.
+Registry Keys in Application Settings relate to Microsoft and third-party applications as well.
+Each application creates many keys that are important for its functionality.
 Registry entries of uninstalled software need to be removed if they have not been properly taken care of.

 - In regedit, navigate to HKEY_CURRENT_USER > Software key > sub-keys for a specific User Account

 - Choose an entry that relates to uninstalled software, right-click > Delete.

 - Also, navigate to HKEY_LOCAL_MACHINE > Software key > sub-keys for a specific user